lancewalton/streaming-problem/README.md

 ![](Recursion.png)

-I'm assuming I'm doing something wrong.
+I'm assuming we're doing something wrong.
 If anybody can tell me what is is, I'd be grateful.

 I've used the fs2 and cats-effect versions that are in use in the production code I'm working on.
 But I have tried updating them in this project and it doesn't make a difference.